Perfect Homemade Popcorn: The Quest

 - Proportions matter.
 You want half as much oil as unpopped corn.
+(You can use a little extra oil if you’re using ghee and like your popcorn to taste buttery.)
 So if you’re using a half cup of corn, use a quarter cup of oil.
-(That amount will make enough popcorn for four people, BTW.)
+(That amount will make enough popcorn for three or four people, BTW.)
 Also, don’t try to cut back the amount of oil.
 I know it seems like a really good idea to use less oil.
 I certainly thought so.
 But not having enough oil in the pan can make your popcorn tough when it should be delicate.

 - Temperature matters.
 On an electric stove, turn the heat up to the highest setting.
 On a gas stove, make the flame about the same size as the bottom of your pan.